 They commonly grow across the UK, and have long taproots.
 They produce lots of seeds, which can survive for up to 50 years in the soil.
 So, if you spot them, it's worth learning how to get rid of weeds like these quickly.

 The best thing to do is dig them up by hand.
 Only the top few inches of rootstock can regenerate, so if the top 5–6in (12–15cm) is removed, the risk of regrowth is kept to a minimum.
 The best time to do this is in spring, as docks are most vulnerable at this time.

 How do you get rid of herb robert?

-Herb robert, also known as red robin and officially named Geranium robertianum has small, pink flowers and fragrant foliage.
+Herb robert, also known as red robin and officially named Geranium robertianum, has small, pink flowers and fragrant foliage.
 It's one of the prettier weeds.
-But, its vigorous growing habit can make it a nuisance, especially if you're after orderly and modern garden ideas.
+But, its vigorous growing habit can make it a nuisance, especially if you're a fan of orderly and modern garden ideas.

 To tackle it, dig it or pull it up before it flowers or seeds – its roots are only shallow so this is typically easy to do.
 You can also cover it in a layer of mulch – the RHS suggests using coarse bark.

 How do you get rid of couch grass?

 Couch grass, otherwise known as quack grass, is renowned for being a nightmare weed as it produces a vast network of underground stems and roots that travel through the soil.
 These then push up new shoots every 2–4in (5–10cm) along their length.
 Watch out for newly-emerging tufts of grass, because instead of dying at the end of each season, they keep on going through winter and beyond.